 For each year of credited service as a senior salaried member in the DB component of the Plan, the Plan provides for an annual income equal to 1.75% of the average salary over the 5-year period preceding retirement.
 Salary includes commissions and bonuses.
 However, the DB annual pension at normal or early retirement is limited to \$2,000 per year of credited service in the DB component of the Plan.
 The normal retirement age is 65.
 However, an executive can retire as early as 10 years prior to normal retirement age and commence receiving a reduced pension.
 The DB pension is reduced by 4% per year that retirement precedes normal retirement age.
+However, the DB pension is not reduced if the member is at least 60 years old and has at least 30 years of service with the Corporation at retirement.
 In the case of a member who has a spouse at retirement, the DB pension is paid in the form of a lifetime annuity with 60% continuing to the spouse for his/her lifetime after the employee's death.
 If the member dies less than 10 years after the start of pension payments and did not have a spouse at the time of retirement, the difference between the pension payments made before death and those remaining to be made until the expiry of 10 years, is payable to the retiree's estate.
 All employees ceased to accrue credited service in the DB component of the Plan after May 31, 2007.
 The DB component of the Plan is fully paid by the Corporation.
-The Corporation made cash contributions to the defined benefit component of the Plan of \$55,100 for the year ended November 30, 2017.
+The Corporation made cash contributions to the defined benefit component of the Plan of \$79,700 for the year ended November 30, 2018.